 I would like to tell you a Father’s Day story.
 It’s not long, but it takes place a long time ago, when I was a child and, being a child, knew absolutely nothing.
+Nowadays, I understand that any father would love a wooden custom photo watch from his son, but I was a kid and unfortunately didn’t have that much forethought.
 Also, being a long time ago, CD-ROMs still existed, as did Circuit City, where you could go to buy them.
 Like literally every person alive in the early 90s, I went to Circuit City every day, sometimes twice.

 One day, while looking at, I don’t know, cables or something, I had a thought.
 The thought was that Father’s Day was coming up.
 So I said, “Later cables; I’m going to get my ROM on,” and then fingerboarded over to the computer games section.
 Which game caught my eye?
 The one with yellow X’s and O’s and arrows, and some burly football men.
 It was a coaching strategy game, the name of which I don’t remember, but it was something like, “You Be the Coach!” or “It’s Football Coaching Time,” or “Super Coach Super Bowl.”
 Football fan he was, my father would love this computer game.
 I knew it.
 So I used my pogs to buy it.
 What dad doesn’t love gadgets and games?
 If Coolest Gadgets were around, I think I would have lost my mind.
 Their gift guide is amazing and full of tonnes of cool gadgets.
 I think what you might get from this story is that I’m the gadget lover…